EthicsCodes/hackers-ethic/CoE.md

 ## Eligibility

-Contributing implies a binding commitment to this Code of Ethics.
-Any actions that compromise these principles, including prioritizing orthogonal agendas or engaging in divisive conduct, will be subject to review and potential [remediation](./docs/remediation.md).
+Contributing implies fundamental agreement with this Code of Ethics.

+Any actions that compromise it, including prioritizing orthogonal agendas or engaging in divisive conduct, will be subject to review and potential [remediation](./docs/remediation.md).

 [canon]: ./docs/spaces.md
 [owners]: ./docs/CODEOWNERS